0xazu/case-search-engine-index/README.md

 # case-search-engine-index

-This repository contains my solution to the case search engine coding challenge.
 The objective of the system is to process documents from different sources and index them in solr.

 ## Caveats